aerobless/theowinter.ch-2016/_posts/2015-03-18-Learning-Golang.md

 but there's also a [plugin for eclipse](https://github.com/GoClipse/goclipse){:target="_blank"}.
 And then there's also a standalone IDE called [LiteIDE](https://code.google.com/p/golangide/){:target="_blank"}.
 I've tried it for a bit and it works.
 But I can't yet say which of those 3 choices has the most features.
 So far I'm happy with IntelliJ, but I've already noticed that some things aren't finished yet.
-For example trying to refactor function names returns a "not impled yet" message-box.
+For example trying to refactor function names returns a "not implemented yet" message-box.
 Of course you can also go ahead and not use an IDE at all and [VIM](vim.sexy){:target="_blank"} your way through this.
 But I feel like refactoring etc. are required for efficient programming.